 The reflective questionnaire will help you identify what may be affecting your academic progression.
 Common reasons include study load, time management or procrastination, not enjoying your studies, home life, health, work and finances.

-Based on your responses to the questionnaire, you will receive a webpage of relevant tips, advice and support services, such as Counselling and Psychological Services and learning services, that can help you address the issues you identified.
+Based on your responses to the questionnaire, you will receive a webpage of relevant tips, advice and support services, such as Counselling and Psychological Services and the Learning Centre, that can help you address the issues you identified.
 This is your guide to Staying on Track and you can refer back to it at any time during your studies, simply login with your UniKey and password.

 Access the Staying on Track self-reflective questionnaire online.
 Log in with your UniKey and password.